 Wes Craven’s A Nightmare on Elm Street came out in 1984, jumpstarting a series of movies and other media adaptations and creating a new cinema icon for a popular culture overly prone to bestowing icon status.
 Also, for unknown reasons currently being investigated by at least three different government-funded research institutes, the film series inspired the lyrics of a generation of rap stars including the Fat Boys, Naughty by Nature, and Will “Fresh Prince” Smith (“I'm your DJ now, Princey.”).

-The original Nightmare on Elm Street (sometimes that first "A" is understood) tells the story of a neighborhood whose teens are besieged in their dreams by a scarred, blade-gloved fiend in a fedora and striped sweater that turns out to be a child-killing janitor who had been burned alive in a fit of vigilantism by the parents of these teens back in the good old days.
+The original Nightmare on Elm Street tells the story of a neighborhood whose teens are besieged in their dreams by a scarred, blade-gloved fiend in a fedora and striped sweater that turns out to be a child-killing janitor who had been burned alive in a fit of vigilantism by the parents of these teens back in the good old days.
 The basic premise of the flick is that if Kreuger kills you in your dreams, you die in the real world, making sleep equal death in more than mere metaphorical ways.

 Obviously, when you’re in Hollywood, there is tons of cool stuff you should be doing instead of seeing the anonymous street where they filmed a horror movie about dreaming teenagers.
 But the thing is, if you’re in Hollywood, it’s ridiculously easy to come across the street.
-It’s located pretty much right in the shadow of the Hollywood sign and just two blocks from Hollywood Boulevard, with its dingy walk of fame, renowned Grauman's Chinese Theater, and all the fading memories of that area’s more glamorous times.
+It’s located right in the shadow of the Hollywood sign and just two blocks from Hollywood Boulevard, with its dingy Walk of Fame, dingy Grauman's Chinese Theater, and all the fading memories of that area’s more glamorous times.

 The central house in Nightmare’s story is located at 1428 N. Genesee.
 It was here where Nancy, played by Heather Langenkamp, lived and where much of the trying-not-to-sleep occurred.
 Just across the street, at 1419, is the house of her boyfriend, who is played by Johnny Depp in the film.
 “Introducing Johnny Depp,” in fact.

 These days, the houses look close to the same as they did back in 1984, with only the cars in the driveways being different.
-The house that stood in for Nancy's is the one pictured with the green roof.
-But you don’t have to take my or my pictures’ words for it.
-You can voyeur it yourself on Google Street View.
+The house that stood in for Nancy's is the one pictured above with the green roof.

-Now, granted, N. Genesee is just a street that, under normal circumstances is hardly worth visiting, taking photographs of, writing about, or being crossed by a chicken.
-However, in some ways this street is as much a celebrity as any whose hands gouge the sidewalk in front of Grauman’s.
+In some ways, this street is as much a celebrity as any whose hands gouge the sidewalk in front of Grauman’s.
 The character it plays is marquee’d in the title of the film, after all.
 That fact plus having the central geography of the movie match up in real life makes this filming location a different kind of fun to visit than many other filming locations.

-Although the glaring lack of knowledge evident in the past few paragraphs might seem to belie the fact, I did rewatch Nightmare before writing this article, but mostly just because I knew I wouldn’t be able to get too eloquent about a single, otherwise unnoticeable street and I was hoping to be inspired with commentary filler for this article.
-Didn’t really happen, though.
-The only observation that I have is, while I was prepared for Freddy to not be the punchline that he devolved into over the course of the series, I did find it strange to witness a world of people who didn’t already know who Freddy Kreuger was.
-In our world, Freddy references seem pretty ubiquitous, even when it’s not Halloween season.
-Heck, we're even still making movies about him 25 years later.
-And, while that’s true of many horror movies these days, it doesn’t alter the main point.
-We.
-Are.
-All.
-Old.
+Although the glaring lack of knowledge evident in the past few paragraphs might seem to belie the fact, I did rewatch Nightmare before writing this article.
+The only new observation I have is, while I was prepared for Freddy to not be the punchline that he devolved into over the course of the series, I did find it strange to witness a world of people who didn’t already know who Freddy Kreuger was.
+That is a less-cool world.